 Scaling task difficulty by adding steps or adjusting timing once mastery is achieved

-Engaging the adult with ASD in self-assessment promotes autonomy and insight into their own progress.
+Importantly, engaging the adult with ASD in their own self-assessment promotes autonomy and genuine insight into their own progress — which is a goal we hold at the center of everything we do at Blossom ABA.

 Conclusion